First Time Buyer Mortgage Guide

 If you are looking at flats, remember to consider the ground rent and maintenance charge.
 This will be taken into account by the lender when calculating your affordability as if it were a loan commitment.

-Types of first time buyer mortgages in Manchester
+Types of first time buyer mortgages

 There are lots of different types of mortgage products.
 Depending on your circumstances will depend on what features are right for you.